bpbpublications/Statistics-for-Data-Scientists-and-Analysts/README.md

-# Implementing Statistics with Python
+# Statistics for Data Scientists and Analysts

 This repository contains Python-based tutorials, examples, and explanations for implementing statistical concepts using open source Python libraries.
 All examples are based on publicly available CC-BY 4.0 datasets.
 Comments are used extensively for explanation.
 It covers the following chapters in the `Table of Contents` below.